icapps/translations/README.md

 - `translations init`: Run from your project root in order to setup the translations configuration.
 - `translations import`: Run from your project root in order to import the translations into the matching _.strings_ files.

+## Build gem

+Start by updating the version number in the `lib/icapps/translations/version.rb` file.

+Then build the gem by running the following commands:

+    rake build
+    rake release

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/icapps-translations/fork )